Skip to main content

 Collusion

 Studying together is a normal and positive aspect of university life, which is good for us all, socially as well as academically.
-However, it is important that you understand what you are being asked to do for each assignment and how you are required to work.
+However, it is important that you understand what you are being asked to do for each assessment and how you are required to work.

-• the material that you submit for assessment must be your own work, expressing your individual understanding and ideas in your own words, except where specific material from other authors is credited and exact quotations placed in quotation marks
+• the material that you submit must be your own work, expressing your individual understanding and ideas in your own words, except where specific material from other authors is credited and exact quotations placed in quotation marks

-• work must be free from falsification, manipulation or any other efforts to mislead the marker.
+• work must be free from falsification, manipulation or any other efforts to mislead the marker

-Getting others to proof-read your work
+Asking others to proofread your work

 The emphasis in academic integrity on a student’s original work and individual effort applies to all aspects and stages of an academic assignment.
-Having your work proof-read by others, whether a fellow student, friend, family member or a third-party service, is therefore not permitted by the university.
+Having your work proofread by others, whether a fellow student, friend, family member or a third-party service, is therefore not permitted by the university.

-Using plagiarism detection websites
+Using plagiarism or AI detection websites

 There are no “shortcuts” to avoiding plagiarism, but you can avoid it by applying the advice in our Skills for good academic practice section and by making the most of the support provided to you by the University.